adnansiddiquei/pgpy/README.md

 my_schema = db['my_schema']
 ```

-To access the metadata (schema name, tables and column names) for this schema, you can use your newly created object, or direct indexing from the db object:
+To access the metadata (schema name and table names) for this schema, you can use your newly created object, or direct indexing from the db object:
 ```
 my_schema.meta()  # option 1
 db['my_schema'].meta()  # option 2